droefs/HLISA/README.md

 ### Limitations

+- HLISA does not support a remote end.
 - Not all functions are implemented yet.
 - It is not possible to call interactions on Elements, like so: